stephall/MODLAB-DeepKinase/README.md

 This is fine, as the data is sorted during data preprocessing before training a model.

 ## Funding
-This project was launched at ETH Zurich in May 2022 and completed in February 2025.
+This was a project by the MODLAB group at ETH Zurich started in May 2022 and completed in February 2025.
 It was supported by the Swiss National Science Foundation (grant numbers 205321_182176 and 1-007655-000).